Stamping Architectural Objects onto Toposurface in SketchUp

 Learn More

 Otherwise I wouldn't be able to find that.
-So I'm going to click my carousel, my components dialog box, and bring it right over in here.
+So I'm going to click my carousel in my Components dialog box and bring it right over in here.
 And I want to snap it right to a point.

 So I want to just soften this.
 If I select this whole thing and then deselect the carousel, I would only select these objects.
-I could also use my selection window and select and dragging to the right only select this object.
+I could also use my selection window and select by dragging to the right to only select this object.

 Then I can drag my slider over to soften those edges.
 That looks pretty good.
 I'll click this and erase this.